WouterPennings/uranus/README.md

 What features are on the list to be implemented:

+- **Support for Files:** In house support for file uploads in requests.
+And files in the response (I.E. *pdf, *.md).
+  - No need to install third-party dependencies.
 - **Built-in Websockets:** Built-in support for a websockets server.

 ## How to use